jaspreet39431/pps-report/report.md

    }
 }}}
 ```
-                                                     EXPERIMENT NO: 12
+   #                                                  Experiment No: 12
  Write a code to convert temperature from Fahrenheit scale to centigrade scale.
 ```C
 #include<stdio.h>
 #include<math.h>